 Premium themes often come with extra features and priority support options that make them a good investment.
 Look to spend anywhere from $30 to $150+ for a premium WordPress theme, such as the $69 starting price with Hestia Pro.

 Whether you choose a free or premium one to start is up to you, your budget, and the purpose of your blog.
-Most people start with a free one and then move to a premium one once their blog makes a little money.
+Most people start with a free theme and then move to a high-quality premium one once their blog makes a little money.

 Getting a Custom Designed WordPress Blog